 When it comes to recovering damages after a drunk driving crash in Pittsburgh or elsewhere in Pennsylvania, you may also be able to sue the bar, club, restaurant, hotel, or any other establishment that was negligent and careless when selling or serving alcohol to the drunk driver prior to the crash.

 Under Pennsylvania’s Dram Shop Act, establishments and businesses that have a license to serve alcohol have a duty to exercise due care and not serve or sell alcoholic beverages to a visibly intoxicated person.
-Speak to our drunk driving accident lawyers at SMT Legal to determine liability in your case.
+Speak to our drunk driving car accident lawyers at SMT Legal to determine liability in your case.

 Pittsburgh Drunk Driving Accident Lawyers

 If you or somebody you love has been injured in an accident caused by an alcohol-impaired driver in Pittsburgh, seek legal assistance immediately.
 Contact SMT Legal today.
 Our team will investigate every aspect of your case and work to secure full compensation for your losses.
 We are not afraid to stand up to aggressive insurance carriers or at-fault parties.